Jumpscale/portal9/docs/Configuration/PortalConfiguration.md

 - The main section where general configurations are defined

-- '[portal.{instance name}.mongo]': The configuration for the portal mongo connection
+- '[portal.{instance name}.mongoengine]': The configuration for the portal mongo connection

-- '[portal.{instance name}.mongo]': Configuration for oauth when portal is in production mode
+- '[portal.{instance name}.oauth]': Configuration for oauth when portal is in production mode

 |Key|Type|Description|